BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 not present when I was a kid

-### Despicable Me Ride
+### Despicable Me - Minion Mayhem

-The Despicable Me ride replaced the Terminator ride.
+The Despicable Me - Minion Mayhem replaced the Terminator ride.
 As a huge fan of the Terminator ride and the movie series, I was sad that this was gone.

-The Despicable Me ride is a 3D motion simulator that takes you through the story of riders are transformed into minions and must go through the minion training and obstacle courses to be certified minions.
+The Despicable Me ride is a 3D motion simulator that takes you through the story where riders are transformed into minions and must go through the minion training and obstacle courses to be certified minions.
 The ride itself was alright.
-It was fairly intense about it and it was obviously targeted towards families and children.
+It had moderate levels of intensity and it was obviously targeted towards families and children.

 From a business standpoint, replacing Terminator with Despicable Me was the right call.
-The Illumination area was packed with children and it had way more activity than Terminator ever did.
+The Illumination area now attracts a large number of children and it has way more activity than Terminator ever did, though a huge part of me still wishes Terminator was here

-### Secret Life of Pets Ride
+### The Secret Life of Pets - Off the Leash

 The Secret Life of Pets ride offers a unique experience in which you would ride in a car shaped like a cardboard box.
 The ride begins by transforming riders